viktor-shcherb/open-user-state/README.md

 The token will be encrypted and stored securely in the worker's `user-pat-store` KV namespace.

+### `POST /api/logout`

+Clears the active session cookie on the server so subsequent requests are unauthenticated.

 ### `POST /api/repository`

 Persists the GitHub repository where user state files will be written.
 The body